girishalwani/InstagramBot_Python_selenium/README.md

 use command

-"python -i bot.py"  to run in interactive mode.
+''' python -i bot.py ''' to run in interactive mode.